 Since 1974, the modern era of the death penalty, New Hampshire has amended its statute eight times.
-During that same time period, not a single person has been executed, and the state has spent more than five million dollars on its death penalty apparatus.
+During that same time period, not a single person has been executed, For a single capital punishment case starting in 2008, NH has spent more than five million dollars on prosecution, defense, and appeals.

 From the time of NH’s first recorded execution in 1739 to NH’s last execution in 1939, 22 prisoners were hanged by the state.
-One of these, Ruth Blay, is now recognized as having been the victim of a wrongful execution in 1768, after being convicted of concealing the body of her stillborn illegitimate child.
+One of these, Ruth Blay, is now recognized as having been the victim of a wrongful execution in 1768 (under British rule), after being convicted of concealing the body of her stillborn illegitimate child and refusing to reveal the identity of the father.
 (Read more on her story here.)

 Chronology of New Hampshire’s death penalty and repeal efforts

 2018: A death penalty repeal bill is introduced in the Senate with 13 bipartisan cosponsors

 2017: A death penalty expansion bill was introduced in the House, and was defeated on a division vote of 305-46.

 2016: A repeal bill was introduced in the Senate, resulting in a 12-12 tied vote and thus failing to move forward.
 However, two new Republican supporters sponsored the bill, signaling an increase in conservative support for repeal in NH and across the country.
 A death penalty expansion bill introduced in the NH House was soundly defeated.

 2014: The NH House voted by over a 2:1 margin to repeal the death penalty, but the Senate deadlocked 12–12, tabling the effort.